 Southern Smothered Pork Chops

 - 4 Pork chops, bone in

-- 1-1/2 tsp Lemon pepper
+- 1-½ teaspoon Lemon pepper

-- 1/4 cup Flour
+- ¼ cup Flour

-- 2 tbsp Olive oil
+- 2 tablespoon Olive oil

 - 1 Can cream of mushroom soup

-Season pork chops with lemon pepper then dredge in flour.
+- Season pork chops with lemon pepper then dredge in flour.
 Shake off excess flour.

-Add oil to large pan or skillet and brown the pork chops for 2-3 minutes.
+- Add oil to large pan or skillet and brown the pork chops for 2-3 minutes.
 Remove the pork chops and drain on a paper towel.

-Add the sliced mushrooms to the skillet and saute for 5 minutes.
+- Add the sliced mushrooms to the skillet and saute for 5 minutes.
 Return the chops to the skillet and spoon the cream of mushroom soup on top of the pork.